teusH/MySense/LoPy/README.md

 sense.runMe()
 ```
 After this initial test rename sense.py to main.py.
 And upload main.py to the LoPy.

+## I2C bus errors
+The I2C together with SPI will cause I2C bus errors.
+After using the SPI SSD1306 display before the I2C bus can be used initialize the I2C bus first.

 ### how to reset the LoPy
 You can delete old firmware using the instruction by PyCom.
 Usualy you only need to delete all uploaded file as follows: